Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-director.md

   When the day begins

-  Then the software indicates number of parking spots to be saved
+  Then the software indicates number of parking spots the director must save